AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 **Important:** Please consider the following points about the data migration process in the current release:

 -   A backup and restore solution for CoPilot data is currently not available.
--   Migration of CoPilot data is not supported across clouds.
-Data migration is supported across regions, availability zones, and VPCs/VNets of the same cloud.
+-   Migration of CoPilot data is not supported across CSPs.
+Data migration is supported across regions, availability zones, and VPCs/VNets of the same CSP.
 -   Aviatrix has tested data migration for infrastructures with up to a total of 500 GB of data.
 If you have a much larger infrastructure, please contact Aviatrix Support for more information about how to migrate your data.
 -   If data migration fails and you want to retry the migration, please contact Aviatrix Support for assistance.
 -   If the data migration utility fails to migrate all indexes, you cannot revert the migration but the data remains intact on the old copilot.